yoshuawuyts/validate-formdata/README.md

 - framework agnostic
 - only a data structure, no opinions on UI
 - about 50 lines of code
+- creates a `window.FormData` object, ready for XHR

 ## Usage
 ```js